kuma35/thinking-forth-jp/sphinx/chapter6.rst

 Today, make it work.
 Tomorrow, optimize it.

-Again .
-On the day of this interview, had been completing work on the design of a board-level Forth computer, using commercially available ICs.
+Again Moore.
+On the day of this interview, Moore had been completing work on the design of a board-level Forth computer, using commercially available ICs.
 As part of his toolkit for designing the board, he created a simulator in Forth, to test the board’s logic:

 This morning I realized I’ve been mixing the descriptions of the chips with the placement of the chips on the board.
 This perfectly convenient